 Following the acrimonious split with the Guild, Eric and Mary Gill leased part of the Monastery and arrived at Capel to live with two of their three daughters (Betty and Joan) on 13 August 1924.
 They were accompanied by Philip and Aileen Hagreen and the Brennan family who were farm labourers from Ditchling.
 Already in residence at the Monastery two monks from Caldey, Father Joseph Woodford and Brother Raphael Davies.
 Also present were a young man contemplating his future, René Hague, and an authority on Eastern rites and friend of Gill’s, Donald Attwater and his wife.
 The property had not been fully occupied for many years and was semi-derelict, basic services were at a minimum and the church built by Fr Ignatius was deteriorating badly.

 Gill had hoped that Joseph Cribb would join him in Wales, but Cribb turned this down.
-Instead, Gill got the next best thing – Cribb’s brother Lawrence, himself a brilliant letter-carver, was attracted by the Welsh mountains and came to Capel – he was to be Gill’s main assistant for the rest of Gill’s life.
+Instead, Gill got the next best person – Cribb’s brother Lawrence, himself a brilliant letter-carver, was attracted by the Welsh mountains and came to Capel – he was to be Gill’s main assistant for the rest of Gill’s life.
 His work can be seen on two gravestones in the local churchyard along with one example of Gill’s.

 Philip Hagreen and his wife did not settle at all, finding the damp climate and cold building not conducive to good health.
 They left and relocated to France, living for some years in and near the pilgrimage town of Lourdes in the Pyrenees, before Hagreen rejoined the Guild in 1930.

 Another Guild character who was to spend much time at Capel was David Jones.
 He produced many paintings of the landscape which critics feel show his artistic style developing to maturity as well as giving him a vision of his own Welsh nationality.
 It was during this time that his engagement to Gill’s daughter Petra was ended, an event that caused him great sadness.
 Petra then became engaged and was soon married to another Gill acolyte, Denis Tegetmeier.
 He left his mark on the building in the shape of a painting of the Crucifixion on the kitchen wall (left).

 There was also romantic developments for the other Gill daughters.
 Betty married David Pepler in 1927 and went to live in Sussex, in the Guild cottage, St Rose, trying to make a living by farming the land of Fragbarrow Farm; it was felt that David’s poor health would profit from the outdoor life.
 Also, René Hague found himself much taken with the youngest girl, Joan; they were to marry in 1930.

 For Gill though, living in Capel was no more than a transitory arrangement.
 His clientèle was in London and that is where he found himself spending most of his time and he went so far as to acquire a London property.
 In 1928, he called time on the remote-living experiment and moved his wagon on.
 His next home was to last for the remaining twelve years of his life; it was a complex of farm dwellings called Pigotts, not far from High Wycombe in Buckinghamshire.
-Again, he had his extended family with him and again the various buildings were arranged around a courtyard, but this time the location gave him a happy balance of country living and nearness to London.
+Again, he had his extended family with him and again the various buildings were arranged around a courtyard, but this time the location gave him a balance of country living and nearness to London.

 When Gill left Capel in 1928, he and Mary did not abandon all interest in the Monastery.
 On the contrary, when Mary received a legacy from her mother in 1931, she used this to purchase the entire property from the Benedictine Order.
 When their daughter, Betty, lost her husband David (Hilary Pepler’s son) to cancer in 1934, she and her five children moved there from Sussex and opened a school in the building.
 In 1938, she remarried, this time to Harley Williams and she had three further children, meaning that as well as a school, the monastery was home to a large family.
 The school closed at the start of WW2 and after that the surplus accommodation was used as a Guest House.

 One minor activity was to host Hilary Pepler and his daughter Susan, who ran a mime class in 1933.
-During this interlude, Susan fell in love with David Faulkner, and they subsequently married.
+During this interlude, Susan fell in love with attendee David Faulkner, and they subsequently married.
 Another Pepler daughter, Jane, married Laurie’s Cribb’s son Felix.

 In the late 1930s, when Gill was living at Pigotts, he conducted an affair with his model and family servant, Daisy Monica Hawkins.
 For once, Gill’s wife objected and so it was arranged for Daisy Monica to move to Capel where she lived for some years, helping with the business.
 In 1943, after Gill’s death, a struggling young artist called Edgar Holloway visited the Monastery for a period of reflection.
 There was an immediate attraction between Holloway and Daisy Monica, and they were married six weeks later in Abergavenny and spent most of the following years helping to run the guest house.
 This came to an end in 1949 when Edgar accepted an invitation from Philip Hagreen to join the Guild of St Joseph and St Dominic, where he stayed to the end – he was to be its last chairman.
 He had three children with Daisy Monica, who died in 1979.
 Holloway continued to visit the Black Mountains for the rest of his life.
 Indeed, it was here that he rediscovered his appetite for painting watercolours in the 1970s.